Summary

 Genetically modified soy products

 Some people do not wish to eat genetically modified (GM) foods.
 Soy products imported from the United States are the main source of GM ingredients in food sold in Australia.
+Any foods or ingredients that are GM must pass a safety assessment and approval before they are sold.

 Some soybean crops have been genetically modified to be resistant to herbicide, but they are otherwise identical to non-GM soybeans.